cosmos72/schemesh/README.md

 In case your environment variable `$PATH` does not contain `/usr/local/bin`, the command `schemesh` will not suffice - you will need to run `/usr/local/bin/schemesh`

+Troubleshooting:

+if `make -j` fails, a possible error is that it fails to autodetect Chez Scheme installation directory.
+In such case you can manually specify it, as for example `make -j CHEZ_SCHEME_DIR="/usr/local/lib/csv10.0.0/ta6le"`

 ## RECENT CHANGES